 There is power in speaking the pure Word of God in faith!
 If Jesus spoke the written Word of God … then we should too.
 As we follow the model of Jesus, we’ll walk in the victory of Jesus.

-Say what God said
+Defeat the devil by saying what God said

 I believe that God speaks to us personally today.
 He has never stopped speaking.
 We should cherish and value his personal words to us.

+And yet Jesus dealt with the devil by declaring the written Word of God.
 We should declare personal words of prophecy in prayer and confession.
-But the priority is the written Scripture.

 INCREASE SCRIPTURE INTAKE.
 Store up the Word in your heart.
 Give the Holy Spirit something to work with … all the time, but especially in times of crisis or opportunity.
-“Let the word of Christ richly dwell within you …” (Colossians 3:16 NAS).
+“Let the word of Christ richly dwell within you …” (Colossians 3:16 NASB).

 INVEST IN QUALITY MEDITATION.
 Allow the thoughts of God in the written Word to penetrate and take root in your inner man.
-“His delight is in the law of the Lord, and in His law he meditates day and night … whatever he does shall prosper” (Psalm 1:2-3 NKJ).
+“His delight is in the law of the Lord, and in His law he meditates day and night … whatever he does shall prosper” (Psalm 1:2-3 NKJV).

 DECREE THE WRITTEN WORD OF GOD AS NECESSARY.
 Wield the sword of the Spirit in prayer as necessary!
 “And take the helmet of salvation, and the sword of the Spirit, which is the word (Gk., rhema, spoken word) of God” (Ephesians 6:17 NASB).

 God’s Word never fails!
 Nothing or no one can stop it!
 “Since the word of the king is authoritative, who will say to him, ‘What are you doing?’ ” (Ecclesiastes 8:4 NASB).